agentification/RAFA_code/BlocksWorld/README.md

 ## Environment setup

 - Our experiments are conducted with Vicuna-13B/33B (v1.3).
-Please refer to https://github.com/lm-sys/FastChat to download the model weights and install the required packages.
+The required packages can be installed by
+    ```
+    pip install -r requirements.txt
+    ```

 ## Run the code